-I am not sure where this belief started, but New Orleans is not the center for Hoodoo.
-I just want to clear out that what is primarily practiced in New Orleans IS NOT even Hoodoo.
-The majority of what is practiced in New Orleans is called Louisiana Voodoo (and it's not the same thing as Hoodoo) and another Christian folk magic practice infused with concepts gleaned from a blend of Spiritualism, Haitian Vodou, French Catholicism, and Pentecostalism.
-I'm not saying, though, that New Orleans has no authentic Hoodoo or conjure practitioners.
+I am unsure where this belief started, but New Orleans is not the center for Hoodoo.
+I just want to clarify that what is primarily practiced in New Orleans IS NOT even Hoodoo.
+Most of what is practiced in New Orleans is called Louisiana Voodoo (and it's not the same thing as Hoodoo).
+Another Christian folk magic practice infused with concepts gleaned from a blend of Spiritualism, Haitian Vodou, French Catholicism, and Pentecostalism.
+I'm not saying that New Orleans has no authentic Hoodoo or conjure practitioners.
 There is a great deal, but this is not where Hoodoo originated, flourished, and developed.

-If there is a capital of rootwork and conjure tradition, then it would be found in places such as South Carolina, Georgia, Alabama, and Mississippi, where old African-American practices are still being performed, such as Ring Shout (counter-clockwise worship dance), which is an integral component of Hoodoo tradition and where indigenous plants and herbs historically used by Gullah people and Low Country folks, are mostly found.
+If there is a capital of rootwork and conjure tradition, it would be found in places such as South Carolina, Georgia, Alabama, and Mississippi, where old African-American practices are still being performed.
+These include Ring Shout (counter-clockwise worship dance), which is an integral component of the Hoodoo tradition.
+In addition, indigenous plants and herbs historically used by Gullah people and Low Country folks are mostly found in these places.

 The African-American population living in the coastal regions of the Southern United States retained and preserved their African folk beliefs and cultural heritage while adhering to Christian teachings.